kmshelton/home_server_tools/README.md

 echo "Running unit tests..."
 python3 -m unittest discover -p "test_*.py"

-# Store the exit code of the test command
 test_exit_code=$?

-# If the tests failed, prevent the commit
 if [ $test_exit_code -ne 0 ]; then
   echo "Tests failed.
 Commit aborted." exit 1 fi

-# If tests passed, allow the commit to proceed
 echo "Tests passed.
 Proceeding with commit." exit 0
 ```